ayshiff/ayshiff.github.io/open-source.md

 I love spending my free time contributing to open source projects.

-Here are some projects on which I try to contribute (more or less frequently depending on the projects).
+Here are some projects on which I try to contribute (more or less frequently depending on the project).
 This list is not exhaustive and will surely not be up to date.
 Go to my [Github](https://github.com/ayshiff) if you want more details.

 ## [Backstage](https://github.com/spotify/backstage)